-The combined purpose of this course is to provide a reasonably sophisticated understanding of the basic concepts and techniques used to analyze conceptual, empirical and policy aspects of international trade, along with principal features of the interrelation between international trade and finance.
-A key objective is to show how the principles of international economics can offer critical operational insights applied to a wide set of decision-making scenarios, including technology, industrial and trade policy debates.
-Notably, an understanding of international economics serves as a basis for formulating and critically evaluating optimal international corporate practices and strategies.
-It also provides critical insights regarding the extent to which economic and financial policies, conceived at regional and national levels, are compatible with the stakes of international policy coordination.
-As such, insights from this course are of widespread applicability to critiquing the interface between national and international policy debates.
+The purpose of this course is to provide a reasonably sophisticated understanding of the basic concepts and techniques used to analyze conceptual, empirical and policy aspects of international finance and monetary economics.
+A key objective is to show how the principles of international finance and open macroeconomics can offer critical operational insights applied to a wide set of policy and managerial decision-making scenarios.
+Notably, an understanding of international monetary economics serves as a basis for formulating and critically evaluating optimal international corporate practices and strategies, as well as economic and financial policies at national and coordinated international levels.
+As such, the analysis will provide critical insights regarding the extent to which economic and financial policies, conceived at national and international levels, are compatible with the stakes of international policy coordination.

 The limitations and strengths of concepts and techniques are to be stressed.
-The course highlights a wide set of application to contemporary issues impacting international economic, technological, business and management performance.
-These relate, for example, to the evolution of the relative technological position of Canada, the United States and firms from other countries, which face competition in increasingly globalized economic and financial markets.
-Of renewed relevance, is the extent to which globalization potentially subjects distinctive sets of workers, firms and countries to complex vulnerabilities, arising from combinations of systemic and specific shocks.
-Such scenarios are illustrated by a range of international crises, including those relating to sub-primes, the Great Eastern Earthquake in lapan, the Covid pandemic and the ongoing Ukrainian conflict.
-This course will also provide essential insights regarding the key factors, which can explain longer-term transformation of the World Economy, including the remarkable growth of such economies, as China, South Korea and Singapore.
-Throughout the term, a particular emphasis will be placed on understanding how the questions of international economics are conditioned by governance structures and performance, along with the optimal design of coordinated international policies.
-Notably, the sources and consequences of policy responses to free trade, globalization/deglobalization, international financial and trade crises will be critiqued.
-The country and regional specificity of these and other issues will also be examined with a particular attention to scenarios involving developing countries and emerging markets.
+The course also highlights a wide set of application to contemporary issues impacting international management, economic and financial performance.
+These relate, for example, to the evolution of the relative competitive position of American and other firms facing competition in increasingly globalized economic and financial markets, which are often subject to complex combinations of systemic and specific shocks.
+There will also be an emphasis on an understanding of the interrelation between questions of international finance and a wide range of management, business, and economic concerns.
+These include the sources and consequences of international financial crises and the specificity of development finance questions.
+A particular emphasis will be placed on understanding how the questions of international macroeconomics and finance can be conditioned by different government fiscal and monetary policies, along with the design of coordinated international policies.
+Notably, the sources and consequences of such policy initiatives as European Monetary Unification, international debt management, globalization/deglobalization, as well as the determinants of international financial crises will be critiqued.
+The country and international regional specificity of these and other issues will also be examined with a particular attention to scenarios involving not just industrialized countries, but also developing economies and emerging markets.